mattpodwysocki/blog_posts/mapbox-mcp-crewai-updated.md

 **Task Dependencies**: Define workflows where route planning waits for geocoding to complete.
 CrewAI manages the dependency chain automatically.

-**Native MCP Support**: As of version 0.80.0, CrewAI has built-in MCP integration through the `mcps` field on agents—no additional adapters needed.
+**Native MCP Support**: As of version 0.80.0, CrewAI has built-in MCP integration through the `mcps` field on agents.
+No additional adapters needed.

 ## At a Glance: What You'll Build